 Professor Sue Smith, director of the Centre for SME Development, said: “UCLan has a strong reputation for supporting Lancashire businesses and so we’re pleased to be involved with the BIBAs Academy, helping winners capitalise on their awards and inspire them to further success.”

-The BIBAs is Lancashire’s one of the biggest and longest running awards ceremony and is organised by the North and Western Lancashire Chamber of Commerce, with eighteen categories including Business and Business Person of the Year, Manufacturer of the Yearr and Lancastrian of the Year.
+The BIBAs is one of Lancashire’s biggest and longest running awards ceremony and is organised by the North and Western Lancashire Chamber of Commerce, with 18 categories including Business and Business Person of the Year, Manufacturer of the Year and Lancastrian of the Year.

 Babs Murphy, chief executive of the North & Western Lancashire Chamber of Commerce, organisers of the BIBAs said: “The BIBAs is about more than just recognising the achievements of Lancashire firms and handing out trophies, it is about leaving a legacy.

 "We introduced the Academy to help the best in our county get even better which can only spur their growth, employment and innovation.

 "The programme we have this year should provide our winners with the inspiration, ideas and knowledge to take their businesses forward.
 Picking up the trophy is only the start of their BIBAs journey.”